Uncovering Hidden Assets in Texas Divorce Cases

 Our law firm conducts a thorough, detailed investigation into bank accounts, transaction records, and tax returns, even if there is no suspicion of assets being hidden.
 This is because we take the necessary care and precaution in every case to ensure you receive what you are entitled to.
 If we discover that your soon-to-be-ex-spouse knowingly hid assets to try and deprive you of your fair share, a Texas judge has an array of penalties they can impose upon the dishonest party, including:

-- Requiring the dishonest party to pay your attorney’s fees;
+- Requiring the dishonest party to pay your lawyer’s fees;

 - Awarding you all, or a majority, of the newly discovered assets;